JasonZhangHkust/Predix-AnalyticFramework-yi-Demo/README.md

 The official tutorial is not perfect due to the swtich from Analytic Catalog, Analytic Runtime, Analytic Ui to AnalyticFramework.

-The mixed tutorial has some out of date information about how to configure the AnalyticFramework.
+The mixed tutorial has some out of date information about how to configure the AnalyticFramework correctly.

 # Quick Setup
 Basically speaking, the Analyticframework is the combination of Analytic Catalog, Analytic Runtime, Analytic Ui.
 The following steps can